-New York has taken a number of steps to prevent a surge in eviction cases.
+New York saw a number of steps taken to prevent a surge in eviction cases.
 A state-wide moratorium prevented landlords from filing eviction cases from late-March until June 20, 2020.
-Additional protections—including the Tenant Safe Harbor Act and the automatic suspension of newly-filed eviction cases—have helped to keep filings below historical averages.
-A state-wide moratorium was again implemented in late-December.
-Pieces of the state-wide moratorium that allowed tenants to avoid a court case by declaring a COVID hardship were struck down by the Supreme Court in August 2021, but a new moratorium was enacted on September 2 that still affords tenants certain protections in cases of COVID hardship.
+Additional protections—including the Tenant Safe Harbor Act and the automatic suspension of newly-filed eviction cases—kept filings below historical averages.
+A state-wide moratorium was again implemented in late-December 2020.
+Pieces of the state-wide moratorium that allowed tenants to avoid a court case by declaring a COVID hardship were struck down by the Supreme Court in August 2021, but a new moratorium was enacted on September 2, 2021 that still afforded tenants certain protections in cases of COVID hardship.
+This moratorium expired on January 15, 2022.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.